 The Academy has an effective system of internal financial controls.
-The Members and Governors have reviewed current examples of best practice and have set policies on internal controls which cover the following:
+The Members and Trustees have reviewed current examples of best practice and have set policies on internal controls which cover the following:

-- funding per pupil to remain the same while staff costs (pension, NI and salary) plus utility bills increase; - · increased competition from local schools; - changes to the funding formula; - · the type of risks the Academy faces; - the level of risks which they regard as acceptable; - the likelihood of the risks materialising; - the Academy's ability to reduce the incidence and impact on the Academy's operations of risks that do materialise; - the costs of operating particular controls relative to the benefits obtained. - clarified the responsibility of the Senior Leadership Team to implement the Governors' policies and to identify and evaluate risks for the Governors' consideration; - explained to employees that they have responsibility for internal control as part of their accountability for achieving objectives; - embedded the control system in the Academy's operations so that it becomes part of the culture of the Academy; - developed systems to respond quickly to evolving risks arising from factors within the Academy and to changes in the external environment; and - included procedures for reporting failings immediately to appropriate levels of management and the Governors together with details of corrective action being undertaken.
+- funding per pupil will alter as the National Funding formula is gradually implemented.
+Staff costs, (pension, NI and salary) plus utility bills increases.
+Additional pay rises granted in 2017/2018 affected the overall spend; - increased competition from local schools; - · changes to the funding formula; - the type of risks the Academy faces; - the level of risks which they regard as acceptable; - the likelihood of the risks materialising; - the Academy's ability to reduce the incidence and impact on the Academy's operations of risks that do materialise; - the costs of operating particular controls relative to the benefits obtained. - clarified the responsibility of the Senior Leadership Team to implement the Trustees' policies and to identify and evaluate risks for the Trustees' consideration; - explained to employees that they have responsibility for internal control as part of their accountability for achieving objectives; - embedded the control system in the Academy's operations so that it becomes part of the culture of the Academy; - developed systems to respond quickly to evolving risks arising from factors within the Academy and to changes in the external environment; and - included procedures for reporting failings immediately to appropriate levels of management and the Trustees together with details of corrective action being undertaken.